tatsumoto-ren/tatsumoto-ren.github.io/blog/writing-japanese.md

 Check out [this site](https://hochanh.github.io/rtk/rtk1-v6/index.html) for an online RTK index.
 * **Using a custom list.**
-In such lists characters are sorted to ensure that no kanji appears before its' parts.
+In such lists characters are sorted to ensure that no kanji appears before its parts.
 [TopoKanji](https://github.com/scriptin/topokanji) is a good example.

 ### Learning the stroke order